Energinet-DataHub/ARCHIVED-geh-charges/README.md

 2. The domain can validate, create, update and stop price elements.
 3. The domain delivers change of charge messages to the [Post Office](https://github.com/Energinet-DataHub/geh-post-office) domain.
 4. The domain supports retrieval of historic price elements for audit purposes.
-5. The domænet can be surveilled by a dashboard (one step closer to working software).
+5. The domain can be surveilled by a dashboard (one step closer to working software).

 ## Getting Started